Godiva moves beyond chocolate to open 2,000 cafes | WTOP

-NEW YORK (AP) — Godiva is looking beyond its iconic gold gift box of chocolates.
-The Belgium confectioner is rolling out 2,000 cafes over the next six years that will serve a complete menu of…
+The Belgium confectioner is rolling out 2,000 cafes over the next six years that will serve a complete menu of items like the croiffle, a croissant and waffle hybrid that's stuffed with fillings like cheese or chocolate and pressed on a waffle iron.

 NEW YORK (AP) — Godiva is looking beyond its iconic gold gift box of chocolates.